 Aaron Paul is a maintenance worker by day and a criminal by night in what looks like the real world outside of Delos’ many theme parks.
 His character laments the failed promises made to him and others with the technological advances of the future, with scenes of him eating a lonely lunch next to a robot while on the job, visiting his mother in a hospital, and pulling off what might be a robbery with the rest of his crew.
 We also catch glimpses of Dolores, now in modern clothing and with an updated haircut.

 A second trailer released during San Diego Comic-Con 2019 also offered a look at another Delos park, this one inspired by Nazi-occupied France during World War II.

 In November 2019, another teaser was released.
 This time, fans were treated to a preview of a tech company called Incite, Inc. The company's mission statement is vague, essentially branding itself as a company with a hand in everything from tech to personal wellness, making it all the shadier.
-The teaser acts as an ad for the company and ultimately leaves you wondering exactly how it will fit into Season 3's overall storyline.
-Just as Delos was the company central to understanding how the events of Season 1 and Season 2 all fit together, it's possible Incite will play a similarly central role in understanding how Dolores will get her revenge on the human world and why people are trying to stop her.

 What’s the plot for Westworld Season 3?

 Previously, spoilers about Season 3 from series creators Jonathan Nolan and Lisa Joy gave us our first clues about what to expect from the season.